 Or maybe you are a veteran mama with a few big or little ones in tow and haven't quite gotten back to yourself or your sense of style and need a little boost.

-For celebrities, you can definitely chalk that up to them being able to afford and having an amazing team of top notch professionals and supportive products to aid in them recovering and transitioning seamlessly back into their prior lives, not skipping a beat.
+For celebrities, you can definitely chalk that up to them being able to afford and having an amazing team of top-notch professionals and supportive products to aid in the recovering and transitioning seamlessly back into their prior lives, not skipping a beat.

 Quick tips to look for when choosing your maternity/nursing bras:

 • Wait a little time after delivery before you jump right back into a standard bra.
-Don't to fit into cup specific bras immediately post-birth because your breast fluctuate in size all throughout pregnancy and during the nursing stage.
+Don't fit into cup specific bras immediately post-birth because your breast fluctuates in size all throughout pregnancy and during the nursing stage.